 Execute intensive tasks in the cloud instead of in your app

 Developers can take advantage of Cloud Functions to offload to the Google cloud resource-intensive work (heavy CPU or networking) that wouldn't be practical to run on a user's device.
-For instance, you could write a function to listen for image uploads to Storage, download the image to the instance running the function, modify it, and upload it back to Storage.
+For instance, you could write a function to listen for image uploads to Cloud Storage, download the image to the instance running the function, modify it, and upload it back to Cloud Storage.
 Your modifications could include resizing, cropping, or converting images.
 ImageMagick command line tools are provided for use with Cloud Functions to make this work easy.

 - The function downloads the image and creates a thumbnail version of it.

 - The function writes that thumbnail location to the database, so a client app can find and use it.

 - The function uploads the thumbnail back to Cloud Storage in a new location.